 Birks late 20th century pieces were marked with Birks Sterling and a lion rampant.

 PW Ellis & Co.

 The Ellis mark is strikingly similar to Gorham’s, an anchor on its side, an E surrounded by a maple leaf and a lion passant.

 Established in Toronto in 1891 by Thomas and Frank Roden and continued by their heirs Alfred and Dudley.
 Roden Brothers produced a wide range of silver hollowware and flatware in traditional English styles.
 They offered several different flatware patterns including Stratford, Queens, and Louis XV.
-Goldsmiths Stock Company were their exclusive selling agents from 1900 to 1922, they were taken over by Birks in 1953.
+Goldsmiths Stock Company of Canada were their exclusive selling agents from 1900 to 1922, they were taken over by Birks in 1953.

 Roden’s mark included the word Sterling, followed by 925, an R and a lion passant.